LukSroczynski/Notes/JS/README.md

 - .push() - add data to the end of the array
 - [.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) - slice an array
 - global variables - define outside function OR when you want GlobalVariable inside function do it without var.
+(Don't use var anymore.
+Use let and const)

 ``` javascript
 var globalTest1 = 3;